Eudjinn/cleaningproject/README.md

-# The Code book for the "Getting and Cleaning Data" course project
+# The README file for "Getting and Cleaning Data" course project

 ## Repository contents